 D’ya ever eyeball that big honkin’ bag of potatoes, compare the price to that small overly-expensive bag of potatoes and have a hard time making the economics make sense?
 Me too!!
-As empty nesters there are only 2 of us here at the Taylor Household these days, but dang it just doesn’t make sense to pay more per pound for a small bag of potatoes.
+As empty nesters there are only 2 of us here in our household these days, but dang it just doesn’t make sense to pay more per pound for a small bag of potatoes.

 So I’ve been buying that big bag & dehydrating the excess potatoes for pantry storage.
 I’ve shredded them for dehydrated hash browns and we love them this way, but now I want to cube them up like I’d use in a stew and although there’s one simple important thing you must do before successfully dehydrating them – it’s super easy to do!
 I recently wrote about it for Mother Earth News, check it out.

 - Dehydrating Spinach To Enjoy All Year Long

 - Using A Dehydrator To Preserve Fresh Onions

 - Using A Solar Oven To Dehydrate Garden Produce